 - Support – Presenting authors are eligible for a $100 discount off their conference registration fee.

-- Awareness, Visibility & Feedback – Experts in cardiovascular research will see your science, and the dedicated viewing time provides an opportunity to discuss your work with faculty and attendees.
+- Awareness, Visibility, and Feedback – Experts in cardiovascular research will see your science, and the dedicated viewing time provides an opportunity to discuss your work with faculty and attendees.
+A Best Poster Prize will also be awarded to recognize the top poster presented.

 Abstracts that have previously been presented at another meeting are welcome.
-Presenters should also note that abstracts accepted for this meeting are not published.
-As such, presentation of your work at Echo Hawaii may not interfere with its future presentation at a national meeting.
+Presenters should also note that the abstracts accepted for this meeting are not published.
+As such, presentation of your work at Echo Hawaii may not interfere with its future presentation at another national meeting.

 Presentation Format – Moderated Poster